boss-kat/ISAM-Cookbook/README.md

 ```
 https://www.mmfa.ibm.com/mga/sps/mmfa/user/mgmt/html/mmfa/usc/manage.html
 ```

-At this page you can add your iOS or Android smartphone as a mobile device.
+At this page you can add your iOS or Android smartphone as a mobile device for multi factor authentication.
 You can also use U2F keys with this demo.

 ### 2. Access context based authorization page
 ```
 https://www.mmfa.ibm.com/app/mobile-demo/payload/
 ```
 The transfer amount less than 1000$ does not require mobile approval.
 1000$+ amounts requires mobile approval.
 For the demo scenarios please refer to MMFA Cookbook.